Last Updated on August 29, 2023

 Pickling or fermenting green beans

 Green beans can be pickled in a classic vinegar brine, or preserved in a salt water brine to create lacto-fermented “pickles”.
-It’s no secret that we generally prefer to ferment things over using a vinegar pickling method.
-Fermentation not only maintains but enhances the nutrient, probiotic, and antioxidant content of the preserved food!
-However, we sometimes make pickled veggies with vinegar too – and they’re dang good!
-You can find our lacto-fermented dilly green bean pickle recipe here.
-Or, check out our quick and easy refrigerator pickled pepper recipe.
-(Follow the same process, but simply replace the peppers with green beans instead!)
+We love to do a little of both!
+Fermentation not only maintains but enhances the nutrient, probiotic, and antioxidant content of the preserved food.
+You can find our lacto-fermented dilly green bean pickle recipe here, and our quick pickled green beans recipe here (for canning or refrigerator pickles).

 To freeze green beans, you can simply toss them into a large reusable air-tight container or ziplock bag and freeze them as-is.
 I suggest trimming off the stem end first so they’ll be ready-to-use later.
 For maximum nutrient preservation, blanch fresh green beans before freezing them.
 The quick exposure to heat stops certain enzyme activity that would otherwise degrade the texture, color, flavor, and overall quality of the beans with time.